 What Are Dark Spots?

-Dark spots on the skin’s surface occurs when melanin — the pigment that is responsible for the skin’s color — is produced in excess.
-This can appear all over the body or in concentrated areas.
-Dark spots can be tough to cover up with makeup and concealers and can also be difficult to get rid of!
-But by using products formulated to help fade their appearance over time—and by following expert skin care tips to help keep more from appearing—you can be well on your way to a brighter, more even-looking complexion.
+Dark spots on the skin’s surface occur when melanin — the pigment that is responsible for the skin’s color — is produced in excess.
+Because of their nature, this can make dark spots difficult to get rid of for good and even tough to cover up with makeup.
+But by using products formulated to help fade their appearance over time, and by following expert skin-care tips to help prevent more hyperpigmentation spots from appearing, a brighter, more even-looking complexion is possible.

 What Can Cause Dark Spots?